 East Village Junction Pop-up: In late spring, a vacant downtown lot is transformed into a vibrant community hub.
 Check out East Village Junction Pop-up's container boutiques selling restored vintage bicycles from Rath Bicycle, chocolate-almond butters from Munch, letterpress stationary from Calgary-based Wrinkle & Crease, among other unexpected treasures.
 Then stroll to the central square to watch live performances onstage while kicking back with a bite from the rotating selection of YYC Food Trucks.

 Lauren Bagliore: Luxurious clothing can be modern and edgy, as evidenced by Lauren Bagliore, a women's fashion brand that's feted for its soft leather coats, hand-painted dresses, and ultra-cool leggings.
-Bagliore cut her teeth working with big-name fashion labels such as Vivienne Westwood and Zac Posen before opening her concept shop in Inglewood, Calgary's oldest neighborhood.
+Bagliore cut her teeth working with big-name fashion labels such as Vivienne Westwood and Zac Posen before opening her concept shop in Inglewood, Calgary's oldest neighbourhood.

 Glenbow Museum: Get fully immersed in western Canada's cultural history and contemporary life at the Glenbow Museum.
 This Calgary institution has amassed more than a million artworks, photographs, documents, and objects in its permanent collection.
 Two upcoming exhibitions explore the idea of identity in dramatically different ways.
 Christian Dior's couture gowns represent the transformative power of fashion, while Meryl McMaster Confluence delves into the artist's Indigenous heritage and identity expressed through her mysterious self-portraits.